jaca230/midas_file_unpacker_app/README.md

    * `-o` / `--overwrite`: clean build directory before rebuilding
    * `-j <N>`: specify number of build jobs (default: all available cores)

+   CPM keeps `FetchContent` connected to the network, so each configure step fetches the latest commits for dependencies that follow a branch (e.g., `main`).

 ---

 ## Running